 Location: Memorial Student Affairs Building, Northwest Entrance, Room 184

 Student Health is an on-campus medical clinic for students.
 Students paying the SHC fee are not charged for office visits in the Student Health clinic.
-Other services include: laboratory testing, allergy injections, vaccinations, burn and wound care, gynecological exams and testing, contraception counseling, health education and more (additional fees may apply).
-The clinic may not be a PPO Provider with your insurance company.
+Other services include laboratory testing, allergy injections, vaccinations, burn and wound care, gynecological exams and testing, contraception counseling, health education and more (additional fees may apply).

 Insurance information.
 The University offers health insurance to students enrolled in six or more credit hours in a degree-seeking program.
 Graduate students are eligible if registered for at least one credit hour in a degree-seeking program.
 International students are required to have health insurance and will be charged for the cost of the student health insurance plan through UNK unless they opt to waive out of coverage by exhibiting proof of current, acceptable insurance coverage.
 UNK offers a student health insurance plan through United Health Care Student Resources (UHCSR).
 The additional charges in Student Health will be covered at 100% for those students enrolled in the UHCSR plan visit: www.uhcsr.com

 For New Students: